 Plasma Processing & Diagnostics

-Plasma has the unique capability of providing a diverse and complex environment that has proven to be well suited for a wide variety of industrial applications, including anisotropic dry etching, surface chemical modification, magnetron sputter-deposition and plasma enhanced chemical vapor deposition (PECVD) of thin films and coatings anisotropic dry etching, and surface chemical modification.
-More recently, the plasma processing community is exploring exciting new opportunities involving atmospheric pressure discharges, microplasmas, pulsed plasmas, plasma interactions with liquids and living tissues.
+Plasma has the unique capability of providing a diverse and complex environment that has proven to be well suited for a wide variety of industrial applications, including physical vapor deposition (PVD) and plasma enhanced chemical vapor deposition (PECVD) of thin films and coatings anisotropic dry etching, and surface chemical modification.
+More recently, the plasma processing community is exploring exciting new opportunities involving atmospheric pressure discharges, microplasmas, pulsed plasmas and plasma interactions with liquids and living tissues.

 Accordingly, the plasma processing chairs welcome papers of a fundamental and applied nature in the following topics:

-Plasma Processing TAC Co-Chairs: Adam Obrusnik, PlasmaSolve, email@example.com; Oleg Zabeida, Polytechnique Montreal, firstname.lastname@example.org; Assistant TAC Chairs: Lenka Zajickova, Central European Institute of Technology – Masaryk University, Czech Republic, email@example.com; Craig A. Outten, Universal Display Corporation, firstname.lastname@example.org
+Plasma Processing TAC Co-Chairs: Adam Obrusnik, PlasmaSolve, email@example.com; Oleg Zabeida, Polytechnique Montreal, firstname.lastname@example.org; Assistant TAC Chairs: Lenka Zajickova, Central European Institute of Technology & Masaryk University, Czech Republic, email@example.com; Craig A. Outten, Universal Display Corporation, firstname.lastname@example.org